pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-8/index.md

 ### Working with the SharePoint Term Store

-We've shipped several enhancements that are very useful when working the SharePoint Term Store.
+We've shipped several enhancements that are very useful when working with the SharePoint Term Store.
 You no longer need to be a SharePoint administrator to manage the term store.
 If you only have permissions as a term store administrator, you can manage terms, term sets and term groups in the global term store using the CLI for Microsoft 365.
-Aside from the global term store you can now also manage term stores on site collections.
-For both scenario's you'll need to use the new `--webUrl` option that's added to every command.
+Aside from the global term store, you can now also manage site collection term stores.
+For both scenarios you'll need to use the new `--webUrl` option that's added to every command.
 The CLI for Microsoft 365 will now connect to the global or local term store, using the site you've specified.

 To get a list of terms of a global term set, without being a SharePoint admin, run: